-- Have you ever thought that you have so many ideas in the field of youth, but lack of resources to implement them?
+- thought that you have so many ideas in the field of youth, but lack resources to implement them?

-- Have you ever wanted to significantly improve the skills of your organisation members or youth you work with?
+- wanted to improve the skills of your organisation members?

-- Have you ever been looking for ways to learn the good practices of other countries?
+- been looking for ways to learn good practices from other countries?

-- Have you ever wanted to go abroad and share the knowledge (skills) with your colleagues from all over the world?
+- wanted to go abroad and share knowledge with colleagues from all over the world?

 Within a CBY Project you can find: